 Those of you who know me, maybe you’ve done lessons with me, or you follow one of our instagram accounts, you’ll know that I’m passionate about teaching native–level vocabulary, about getting out of the textbook English you may have learnt at school, and really start focusing on building up a sophisticated vocabulary knowledge base.
 Because with this skill, you can speak better, understand better, write better – and basically just get a lot more enjoyment out of this amazing English language.

-This is something that we’ll constantly work on in our membership programme, The Proficiency Project and you’ll also see in the free resources section of English Digital Academy, there’s a whole block dedicated to advanced English vocabulary.
+This is something that we’ll constantly work on in our membership programme, Proficiency Project and you’ll also see in the blog section of English Digital Academy, there’s a whole block dedicated to advanced English vocabulary.
 So make sure you have a look around our digital school and I’m sure you’ll find resources that are extremely useful if building vocabulary is something that’s important to you.

 And avoiding using VERY too often is one of the ways you can learn how to speak in a more powerful and interesting way.